cuspaceflight/m4-avionics/README.md

 ## Design Constraints
-The space allowed for the system is shown below:
+The space allowed for the system is shown below (dimensions in mm):

 <p align="center">
 	<img width="500px" src="img/drawing.png">